psu13/mutable-states/content/a musical offering.md

 Category: Things
 Author: psu

 The *Musical Offering* is the sort of Bach that appeals to the mind of a stereotypical engineer.
-It lives in the wheelhouse of the sort of mind that enjoys abstract complexity and is more comfortable with a bit of emotional distance.
+It lives in the wheelhouse of the sort of brain that enjoys abstract complexity and is more comfortable with a bit of emotional distance.
 So it's no surprise that it's my one of my favorite Bach pieces.

 The origin of the piece is a fairly well-known piece of lore for music dorks.
 It seems that King Frederick the Great of Prussia asked Bach to improvise a fugue (a piece of music based on multiple voices playing the variations on a single theme) based on a theme that he made up.
 You can listen to the theme <a href="https://www.youtube.com/watch?v=T159n0uuEF4&feature=youtu.be&channel=UC6dF169CKHboKeqmGWjK94g">by playing the first part of this video</a>: